 Before I started coaching sales managers and delivering in-house sales training, I was a top-performing financial services agent.
-Well, I wasn’t always a top-performer…and I certainly didn’t start out as one.
+Well, I wasn’t always a top performer…and I certainly didn’t start out as one.
 I remember running appointments on those cold winter days in Canada, freezing outside prospects’ homes because I forgot to confirm our appointments.
 It’s impossible to close sales if you can’t even get your foot in the door!
 Here’s a shortcut you can take to getting your foot in the door with prospects by implementing the following three strategies:

 Creating scripts for scheduling appointments

 Don’t wing it!
-It’s important to develop scripts for leaving voicemail messages, leaving messages with assistants (gatekeepers) and when speaking directly with your prospective customers.
+It’s important to develop scripts for leaving voicemail messages, leaving messages with assistants (gatekeepers), and when speaking directly with your prospective customers.

-Be sure to schedule the appointment for as soon after the call as possible to keep the momentum and be sure to send them a reminder 24 hours before to confirm.
-Don’t read your script, know your script.
+Be sure to schedule the appointment for as soon after the call as possible to keep the momentum, and be sure to send them a reminder 24 hours before to confirm.
+Don’t read your script.
+Know your script.
 Practicing in front of the mirror and rehearsing it with colleagues and your coach can be very effective.
-Be sure to track the number of calls you make, the number of contacts you speak with, the number of appointments scheduled, etc. It’s all about numbers and what you can measure, you can improve.
+Be sure to track the number of calls you make, the number of contacts you speak with, the number of appointments scheduled, etc. It’s all about numbers and what you can measure; you can improve.

 Creating a needs assessment for prospects

-The needs assessment is a benchmarking tool which compares your prospective customers’ process or method to what you, as the expert, consider to be the industry standard or best practice.
+The needs assessment is a benchmarking tool that compares your prospective customers’ process or method to what you, as the expert, consider to be the industry standard or best practice.
 It provides a snapshot of the performance of their business (or personal life) and helps them understand where they are in relation to a particular standard.
 The result is often a case for making changes in order to make improvements.
 That’s where you come in.

 Engaging prospects effectively